Battle Cries: Children with Disabilities are Marginalized in Society

 Families raising children with disabilities can become marginalized from mainstream society in a number of ways.
 They have no choice but to advocate for a wide range of supports -- assistance with health care, finding solutions to mobility challenges, procuring learning-enabling computer software -- to name only a few.
 While all parents experience significant challenges from time to time, raising children with special needs often means developing considerable savvy to get the therapies or equipment your child needs.
 Often, that advocacy is a job in itself -- and it doesn't necessarily end when a child turns eighteen.

-For some, the result is that the ordinary activities of life -- grocery shopping, participating in the labour force or rooting at your non-disabled child's soccer game -- take a high degree of organization and juggling family members' needs.
+For some, the result is that the ordinary activities of life -- grocery shopping, participating in the labor force or rooting at your non-disabled child's soccer game -- take a high degree of organization and juggling family members' needs.
 The time and energy required may not leave much room for joining a reading group or enjoying other social activities.

 How does this affect our disabled children?